Usage & Examples

 Ask for analysis, not just data

-My tools return raw data, but the AI can interpret it:
+The tools return raw data, but the AI can interpret it:

 - "Summarise this week's sales performance"